Using P4 Aliases With Helix Core

-The same is true, for example, for the commands p4 password (p4 passwd) and my favorites p4 rec (p4 reconcile) and p4 clean (p4 reconcile –w).
+The same is also true for the commands p4 password (p4 passwd), and my favorites p4 rec (p4 reconcile) and p4 clean (p4 reconcile –w).
+These aliases are defined by the server, which calls them synonyms, and they are rarely updated.

-Fair enough, we haven’t created any aliases yet.
-Let’s change that and create an alias file in our home directory:
+Right now, you don’t have any aliases defined.
+Let’s change that and create an alias file in our home directory.
+Then we can explore the magic of aliases.

 $ echo "commit = submit" > .p4aliases

-This is for those users who migrated from Subversion, Mercurial, or Git to Perforce.
-Now we can invoke commit as an alias for the submit command:
+Tip for those users who migrated from Subversion, Mercurial, or Git to Perforce.
+Invoke commit as an alias for the submit command:

 $ p4 commit

-To see which real command will be used, we can run
+To see which real command will be used, run:

 $ p4 –aliases=dry-run commit p4 submit

 The easiest application of aliases is a simple synonym for another command, like the ones already defined by the server.
-This can include additional parameters, such as:
+This can include additional parameters, such as blame = annotate -u.

 Any additional parameters and file arguments passed to this new p4 blame are simply added to the resulting p4 annotate command.